zqureshi/ECE419/lab4/README.md

 Design Decisions
 ================

-Our design for this assignment contains 4 components Client, Job Tracker, Worker and File Server (each of these components work together and are linked by ZooKeeper)
+Our design for this assignment contains 4 components ;Client, Job Tracker, Worker and File Server (each of these components work together and are linked by ZooKeeper)

   + Job Tracker, File Server and worker upon start connects with the zookeeper.
 JobTracker and file server